-Scott is currently a member of the Board of Trustees at the Independent School Admission Association of Greater New York and the Guild of Independent Schools of New York City.
+Scott is currently the President of the Guild of Independent Schools of New York City and a member of the Board of Trustees at the Independent School Admission Association of Greater New York.
 He previously completed a three-year term as Board President of the Association of Independent Schools of New England (AISNE), where he served as a trustee for eight years.

 His writing on the subject of education includes Meet Children Where They Are, Helicopters, Homework and Happiness: Parents, Children and School, Putting Everything in Perspective, Rigor and the Pursuit of Happiness, and Coeducation at Trevor.
 Scott also speaks on many topics, including inquiry-based learning, building cooperative educational communities, the changing landscape of community colleges in the U.S, and the balance between rigor and happiness in K–12 education.